BACKGROUND/ WHY IS THIS IMPORTANT?

 Click here to access: Pediatric Atopic Dermatitis Online Education

 Target audience: family physicians, nurse practitioners, pediatricians, pharmacists and other health care providers that care for children

 • Helpful to identify atopic dermatitis in patients and understand methods to treat

 • Very helpful.
 Now I know where to look for information.
 The pictures and the flow chart would be of great help in engaging parents

 WHERE ARE WE NOW?

-The above interactive online course is, currently, being promoted to primary care providers across BC with the intent to evaluate the impact of the course on clinical practice in 2021.
+The above interactive online course is being promoted to primary care providers across BC and tools are being developed to support implementation.